wordofwarning/wordofwarning.org/current/2013-springsummer/haphazard/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Haphazard" # the name of the artist or company
-show: "A day out for the curious of all ages." # the name of the show
+show: "A free day out for the curious of all ages." # the name of the show
 header_image: "header_haphazard_photo.jpg"

 # ABOUT THE SHOW - LAYOUT